Early holidays point to grim outlook for China's small factories

 Tentative signs of recovery in the United States and Europe have not yet translated into a sustained upsurge in consumer demand and confidence, meaning orders to Chinese factories may remain smaller and patchier.

-Interviews with half a dozen factory bosses and suppliers suggested that certain sectors, including construction materials and low-end, labor intensive industries such as toys and textiles, seem to be struggling more.
+Interviews with half a dozen factory bosses and suppliers suggested that certain sectors, including construction materials and low-end, labour intensive industries such as toys and textiles, seem to be struggling more.

 “Besides high-end electronics, the situation is bad.
 Toys are bad, clothing too in terms of orders,” said Danny Lau, the honorary chairman of Hong Kong’s Small and Medium Enterprises Association whose members run thousands of China factories.